petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations.md

 {bdg-secondary}`Liferay 7.4+`

-Object validations set rules for determining valid field entries and are defined using either [Groovy scripts](./validations/adding-custom-validations.md#using-groovy-validations) or [Liferay expressions](./validations/adding-custom-validations.md#using-expression-builder-validations).
-When triggered, the validation checks for valid field entries according to defined conditions and displays an error message for invalid entries.
+Object validations set rules for determining valid field inputs and are defined using either [Groovy scripts](./validations/adding-custom-validations.md#using-groovy-validations) or [Liferay expressions](./validations/adding-custom-validations.md#using-expression-builder-validations).
+When triggered, the validation checks for valid field inputs according to defined conditions and displays an error message for invalid inputs.

 ![Add field validations to object definitions.](./validations/images/01.png)

+If out-of-the-box validations don't meet your needs, you can create custom validations using the `objectValidationRule` client extension.
+See [Microservice Client Extensions](../../client-extensions/microservice-client-extensions.md) for more information.

 ::::{grid} 2
 :gutter: 3 3 3 3